 Look to the Ribbon and be sure to select Insert > Pictures > This Device.
 Once that is done, locate the photo on your hard drive, then add it to your document.

 After doing all of that, it is now time to crop the photo.
 To do this, be sure to select the image that you’ve just added, then click on Picture Format > Crop.
-Drag the edges to make it smaller or bigger, depending on what you need.
+Drag the edges to make them smaller or bigger, depending on what you need.

 5] Use the Auto Text function